flutter/website/src/docs/release/breaking-changes/imagecache-large-images.md

 ## Summary

-Stop increasing the `ImageCache maxByteSize` value to accommodate large images.
+The `maxByteSize` of the `ImageCache` is no longer automatically made larger to accommodate large images.

 ## Context